AndreaTerenz/PyTablut/README.md

 ### Client

-`launch_player.sh` is a shell script that directly launches the client with a given role (etiher "WHITE" or "BLACK") and a given ip address.
+`runmyplayer.sh` is a shell script that directly launches the client with a given role (etiher "WHITE" or "BLACK") and a given ip address.

 Alternatively, the client can be run using the following arguments: